Skip to Main Content

 A program of Technology @ Berkeley, STEP provides free loaner laptops, Wi-Fi hotspots, or other peripherals such as webcams and headphones to undergraduate and graduate students based on financial need, previous support received, and instructional role (e.g., GSI).
 STEP accepts applications on a rolling basis throughout the academic year, while supplies last.

 Software for UC Berkeley faculty, staff and students

 Download site for software licensed campuswide and freely available to UC Berkeley faculty, staff and students with CalNet authentication.

 Collaboration, file sharing and storage

-Electronic Lab Notebooks (ELNs) with free trials (UC Berkeley does not recommend or discourage the use of any particular ELN):
+The following ELNs offer free trials or versions (UC Berkeley does not recommend or discourage the use of any particular ELN)

 Data Management: Guidance